pact-foundation/pact-ruby/README.md

 end

 ```
 Require "pact/tasks" in your Rakefile.
-If the pact gem is in the test/development section of your Gemfile, you may want to put an env check around this so it doesn't load the pact tasks in prod.
+If the pact gem is in the test/development section of your Gemfile, you may want to put an RACK_ENV or RAILS_ENV check around this so it doesn't try load the pact tasks in prod.
+Not that anyone I know has ever had a problem like that.

 ```ruby
 # In Rakefile